a3v9/Nexus-Experience-Collection/GT-P1010 (p1wifi)/Test ROMs/README.txt

 6. After wiping Cache, go back, navigate to "advanced", select "wipe dalvik cache", confirm the choice, and then return back to the main menu.

 7. Scroll to install zip from sdcard, and locate the nexus-ext4-formatter.zip file (which you can find on the recovery folder), and flash it.
+(WARNING, THIS WILL DELETE ALL YOUR FILES, AND HAS A RISK OF BRICKING YOUR DEVICE IF NOT PROPERLY FINISHED. !!
+PROCEED WITH CARE !!)

 8. After you flash the ext4 formatter, reboot CWM, and flash the Nexus Experience ROM.